mylesbuckley/mylesbuckley.github.io/_posts/2022-10-15-Stranki-An-Explanation-Of-The-Algorithm.md

 The key idea for Stranki is to have the dependencies mapped clearly between the different 'skills', as this prevents you having to resort to the brute force method described above and instead utilize the structure to quickly determine what the user knows.

-# Example: Let Me Experience The Idea
+# Example: Experience The Idea
 To get a better idea about what I mean when talk about the 'structure' of knowledge or the 'dependencies' between skills, let's look at an example of eliminating the variable 'z' by combining the two equations below:

   1. 111 = 8x + 2y - 5z